Scientific name: Halyomorpha halys Stål

 Native range: Asia

-Adult brown marmorated stink bugs are ½ -inch-long shield-shaped insects from the true bug order (Hemiptera).
+Adult BMSB are ½ -inch-long shield-shaped insects from the true bug order (Hemiptera).
 They have long piercing-sucking mouthparts held under the body between the legs, and often release an odor when disturbed or crushed.
 The name 'brown marmorated stink bug' describes their appearance: they are brown with a marmorated (marble-patterned) exterior.
 Nymphs (young) are more colorful, with red and orange markings.

-Other key features to look for when identifying adult brown marmorated stink bugs are the rounded 'shoulders', the alternating dark-and-light pattern along the edges of the abdomen, the dark-colored antennae with light-colored bands, and the green and gold flecks on the underside of their 'shoulders'.
+Other key features to look for when identifying adult BMSB are the rounded 'shoulders', the alternating dark-and-light pattern along the edges of the abdomen, the dark-colored antennae with light-colored bands, and the green and gold flecks on the underside of their 'shoulders'.

 Brown marmorated stink bug likely completes one generation per year in Minnesota and overwinters as adults in a hibernation-like state in woodlots, households, sheds and garages.
 Adults may emerge as early as March and April and produce offspring in June.
 Females deposit eggs in clusters of approximately 25.
 Nymphs are present and active during the summer months.
 There are five nymphal stages.
 Adults feed until September and October, when populations typically peak, and then seek overwintering sites.
-It takes approximately 538 degree days for eggs to develop into adults (Nielsen et al, 2008).
+It takes approximately 964 degree days (base = 57.2°F) for eggs to develop into adults (Wilson et al. 2016).